The Clear Edge

 Valentina stopped everything except LinkedIn:

 The data answered those fears.
 Instagram contributed 11% of clients.
-Worst case: lose 11%.
-Best case: that 11% follows to LinkedIn if positioning is strong.
-Email contributed 3%.
-Webinars contributed 0%.
+Worst case, she could lose that 11%.
+Best case, that 11% would follow her to LinkedIn if her positioning stayed strong.
+Email contributed 3%, and webinars contributed 0%.
 The downside was minimal.
 The upside from mastering LinkedIn was massive.

 She committed to 12 weeks of LinkedIn-only focus.